Cancer Research & Clinical Trials

 Our physicians and research teams are dedicated to the pursuit of breakthrough research, and the safe and ethical management of clinical trials.
 During our multidisciplinary tumor boards, physician experts across specialty areas discuss the treatment and progress of individual patient cases and make recommendations based on whether patients might benefit from participating in a clinical trial.

-Through our collaborative research relationship with WCM and our Division of Genetics, our patients are able to participate in trials involving precision medicine.
+With the Meyer Cancer Center at NYP Brooklyn, our patients are able to participate in trials involving precision medicine.
 Precision medicine uses tools, such as genetics, genomic sequencing, and clinical data, to inform physicians of both the treatment and the prevention of genetic-related diseases.
 The insights point to specific genetic alterations that recur from patient to patient and that may be targetable with existing or new drugs.
 In growing number of cases, we can anticipate how a patient might respond to a particular drug or drugs combination.